 Use a screwdriver to lever the dust-protection bellows out of the outer tubes and slide them downward.

-Clean dust-protection bellows, outer tubes, and fork tubes thoroughly, and oil them thoroughly with silicone spray or engine oil.
+Clean dust-protection bellows, outer tubes, and fork tubes thoroughly, and oil them thoroughly with silicone spray.
 Then, push dust-protection bellows into the outer tubes by hand.

 Check and adjust steering head bearing